Both DP3 and HO3 can cover your dwelling and other structures on your property. However, a DP3 can cover some risks an HO3 policy can’t.

 At first glance, you’ll see more similarities than differences between the DP3 and HO3.
 Both are designed to cover homes and other structures on an open perils basis.
 That means the structures are protected for all sources of damage except the few the policy lists as exclusions.

-But some coverages come standard with the HO3 that you’d need to add on to the DP3, and the DP3 can cover some risks an HO3 can’t.
+Some coverages come standard with the HO3 that you can add on to the DP3, and the DP3 can cover some risks an HO3 can’t.
+The chart below shows how that works.

 |Coverage A (Dwelling)||Open perils||Open perils|

 Coverage D is also interesting in the case of DP3.
-When a covered claim keeps you from renting out your home, Coverage D offers fair rental value coverage to make up the lost rent.
-For an HO3 policy, this covers additional living expenses when a covered claim keeps you from living at home during repairs.
+If the home you’re insuring is a rental property, then Coverage D can have fair rental value coverage to make up for lost rent when a covered claim makes it uninhabitable.
+Coverage D in an HO3 policy usually only covers additional living expenses when a covered claim keeps you from living in a home that is your primary residence.

 So now that you know the similarities and differences between DP3 and HO3, how do you know which is right for you?

-But most of the time, the DP3 is reserved for folks who rent out the property they’re insuring.
-These are the most common reasons for choosing a DP3 policy:
+These are usually the most common reasons for choosing a DP3 policy:

 An HO3 policy is a good balance of coverage and affordability to protect your primary residence.
 You might opt for this policy if: